-Calgary is in the Mountain time zone of North America, 6 hours behind Greenwich Mean Time during the summer (Eastern Daylight, EDT) and 7 hours during the winter (Eastern Standard, EST).
+Ottawa, Ontario, is officially in the Eastern Time Zone.
 Daylight Savings Time is observed from the second Sunday in March till the first Sunday in November.

-You may dial 9-1-1 at any time.
+You may dial 9-1-1 at any time in case of an emergency.
 The service is free from a pay phone.
-Operators are in contact with emergency firefighter, police and ambulance services at all times.
-It is always a good idea to buy medical travel insurance in advance.
+Operators are in contact with emergency, firefighter, police, and ambulance services at all times.
+Medical travel insurance should be considered if you travel from outside Canada.
+Emergency phone numbers: